Netcracker/KubeMarine/documentation/Troubleshooting.md

 **Note**: Not applicable.

-## OpenSSH server becomes unavailable during cluster installation
+## OpenSSH server becomes unavailable during cluster installation on Centos 9

 ### Description
 During cluster installation on Centos9 or Oracle Linux 9, the OpenSSH server becomes unavailable, leading to a failure in the installation process at the `kubemarine.system.reboot_nodes` stage.
 This issue is caused by a version mismatch between OpenSSL and OpenSSH, which results in OpenSSH being unable to start.